preaudc/spark-maven-parent/docs/index.md

 </dependency>
 ```

-- Add hadoop-client dependency if necessary (it is NOT provided by Hadoop / Spark):
+### Add hadoop-client dependency if necessary (it is NOT provided by Hadoop / Spark)

 ```xml
 <dependency>